A passport is your official identification as a United States citizen, and you will need it to leave the country.

 - Evidence of the child’s U.S. citizenship

-- Evidence of the child’s relationship to parents/guardian(s) AND Parental/guardian
+- Evidence of the child’s relationship to parents/guardian(s) and Parental/guardian identification

 - If only one parent appears, you must also submit one of the following: